thapasya-m/app-kudos/README.md

 cd client/
 npm i && npm start
 ```
-- To access users from each organization, follow these steps:
+- To access all users from each organization, follow these steps:
   1. Go to `server/utils/constants`
   2. Copy & paste any one of the organization ID i.e. *5e4c1717b923181523286e50*
   3. To get all the users in that organization: